jdoco/StockFighter/README.md

 After about 25 minutes, I ran analyze_prices and analyze_trade_times and then inspected the files manually.
 Basically I'm looking for an account that has high profits and that trades with interesting timings.
 (My price analysis was super basic.
 I use average price per outstanding share (negative or positive) as a proxy for profits.
 That worked well enough as a quick first stab, but actually calculating profits would have been better, for example by valuing any outstanding shares at whatever the current price was to get a real 'position'.)

 The above was enough to find the insider.
 I also noticed that there were a few clear clusters of bots that the insider doesn't fit into:
--The HFT bots are all obviously the ones with super low average times between trades and very high trade volumes.
+- The HFT bots are all obviously the ones with super low average times between trades and very high trade volumes.
--There are many bots which only ever buy, and do so infrequently.
+- There are many bots which only ever buy, and do so infrequently.
 Not sure why; maybe they are Buffett bots?
--There are some bots which buy and sell relatively frequently but *suck* at it; I'm guessing those are daytraderbots :)
+- There are some bots which buy and sell relatively frequently but *suck* at it; I'm guessing those are daytraderbots :)

+## Conclusion
+This was so much fun.
+Thanks for building it!
+Looking forward to the next set of problems.